Falafel with carrot salad

-If you have been able to get any spices, or have some in your store cupboard, now is a great time to use them.
+- If you have been able to get any spices, or have some in your store cupboard, now is a great time to use them.
 When you are squishing the chickpea mixture together add some ground coriander, or cumin, or indeed any other spice you fancy, how about a bit of tandoori spice or harissa?
-A squirt of lemon juice mixed in would be lovely.
+Last time I made them, I added a teaspoon of Baharat

-The value ranges often have salted cashews, they would work very well in this salad.
+- The value ranges often have salted cashews, they would work very well in this salad.
 Or try adding a small handful raisins, instead of or as well as the salted peanuts/cashews.

-Any salad you may have is good with this.
+- Any salad you may have is good with this.
 If you can grow some cut and come again salad leaves, they would be more or less free.
 I have tried Sorrel for the first time this year.
 It has a lovely zingy citrusy taste, great in salads

-A bit of chutney of any type would add interest
+- A bit of chutney of any type would add interest

 This is from Meal Plan 1, a complete 7 day plan for 2 adults.
 Contains 3 meals a day, plus snacks, all recipes and a shopping list